bhush9/bhush9.github.io/_posts/2015-06-07-tale-of-plasmoids-in-pmc.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kfec_kUcDNA?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 In upcoming days I plan to work on the Widget explorer and Widget configuration user interface.
 I will post more updates here soon.
 Stay tuned.

-**PS** : *Ignore the KDE word in first image, its old image and should read "What if Plasma only had 7 reliable inputs?"*